shanencross/interactive_microlensing/README.md

 There are some other useful scripts included in the package.json file.

+Note: These scripts will only work with a Bash shell.

-* Build with source maps, so that command line output traces the location of events back to their location in src/ files, rather than their location in in the Browserify bundle:
+* Build with source maps, so that command line output traces the location of events back to their location in the src/ files, rather than their location in the Browserify bundle:
   ```
   npm run build-debug